London

 - Mali Vegan Thai in Kensington - vegan Thai.

-- Eat Vietnam Bar B Grill 1 in Greenwich - great Vietnamese food.
+- Eat Vietnam Bar B Grill 1 in Greenwich - Vietnamese food.

 European: